Juniper/terraform-provider-mist/docs/resources/org_setting.md

 Optional:

-- `no_reveal` (Boolean) by default, API hides password/secrets when the user doesn't have write access
+- `no_reveal` (Boolean) By default, API hides password/secrets when the user doesn't have write access
   * `true`: API will hide passwords/secrets for all users
   * `false`: API will hide passwords/secrets for read-only users